nuejs/www/index.md

     text: Awesome project, feels very refreshing even for me being a great fan of Vite and Astro.
     id: "37519741"
     from: hn

+  - user: ondreian
+    text: Nice to see you still out in the wild writing code and working to solve problems in our ecosystem @tipiirai
+    url: //lobste.rs/s/goxx8g/nue_react_vue_vite_astro_alternative#c_nfn3p0
+    from: lobster

   - user: eh8
     text: It's really awesome to see this recent counter-revolution of developer tools emphasizing simplicity.
 Nue gives me the same optimistic, feel-good vibe that htmx and Alpine.js gave me when I first read about them.